 Other good freestyle boards

-Although the above are my top 3 freestyle longboards, here are some other boards I’d definitely consider for freestyle (Amazon pages except the Poke):
+Although the above are my top 3 freestyle longboards, here are some other boards I’d definitely consider for freestyle (links to Amazon except the Poke):

 - The Arbor Shakedown (hybrid shape)

 - The Landyachtz Drop Carve (classic drop-through shape)

 So we’ve seen freestyle longboarding encompasses a broad wide variety of riding styles and techniques.
 Consequently, the best freestyle longboard for you depends on your own background and goals – whether it’s old-style street and park riding, tech sliding, or true longboarding freestyle with or without a dancing orientation.